You want smart political talk without the meltdowns?

 It's like giving the number one prize to the worst kid on the team to make him feel better.

-What incentive does that give the best guys on the team I'll tell you what it does from my perspective those guys didn't do too well when they were under heavy automatic weapon fire because they were so used to getting trophies anyways.
+Those guys didn't do too well when they were under heavy automatic weapon fire because they were so used to getting trophies anyways.

-That's not the type of people that that I can tell you right now the military wants to deal with is everybody gets a trophy.
+That's not the type of people that I can tell you right now the military wants to deal with is everybody gets a trophy.

 Yeah.

-So now we have people questioning Trump and if you look at Trump's the people around Trump who he's a he's appointing on his national security side they're pretty hardcore counterintelligence people warriors and so forth they're they're no tools of anybody and and but for people to even be discussing this in itself is absurd.
+And if you look at Trump's, the people around Trump who he's appointing on his national security side, they're pretty hardcore counterintelligence people, warriors and so forth.

-But from the Putin political worker perspective it doesn't matter if it's true or not it just matters that we fight each other.
+But from the Putin political worker perspective, it doesn't matter if it's true or not.

-And you notice what what the Clinton camp has done it got us we're no longer talking about what Fedesta's emails said or how Hillary Clinton was exactly right changed the subject to sabotage it.
+It's got us, we're no longer talking about what Podesta's emails said or how Hillary Clinton was.

-So let's cast all the blame on Trump and then let Elizabeth Warren and and Bernie Sanders and everybody else rebuild the rebuild their party from within but all the attention has been drawn away from the contents of what's been in those leaked emails to oh it's all Trump's fault.
+So let's cast all the blame on Trump and then let Elizabeth Warren and then Bernie Sanders and everybody else rebuild their party from within.

 Rich?